 The answer is, quite a bit!
 Use this time to prepare your grass for the summer ahead.
 Your lawn is just waking up from its winter nap.
-It’s going to need immediate attention to be in good shape for the summer.
+It will need immediate attention to be in good shape for the summer.
 Here are some tips to get you started.

 Start by Testing Your Soil

-As long as the ground isn’t still frozen, this is the ideal time to test your soil.
-It will give you enough time to analyze the results and apply fertilizer as needed.
-On average, you should test your lawn approximately every 3-4 years.
+If the ground isn’t frozen, this is the ideal time to test your soil.
+It will give you enough time to analyze the results and apply fertilizer.
+You should test your lawn approximately every 3-4 years.
 You can use a home testing kit or have it professionally checked by a lawn care service.